stevemar/open-source-cloud-guide/docs/README.md

 1. Comprehensive learning for hybrid cloud and multicloud developers.
 2. An agnostic view of how various clouds are using open source in their offerings.

+In each section of the guide you will find:

+- An introduction to the basic concepts related to cloud use cases.
+- Information about how certain clouds take advantage of open source solutions related to those use cases.
+- Additional learning resources so you can further your understanding.

 ## What's leading to multicloud and hybrid cloud adoption?

 In short, the answer is: Choice.
 Businesses want the ability to choose the best platform and services that will give them a competitive advantage.
 Other factors contributing to the rise of mulitcloud and hybrid cloud development include: